End-of-term reuse scheme

 What can be reused?

-Please donate unwanted clothing, textiles, paired shoes, bags, books, CDs, DVDs, small electrical items, homewares and clean, good quality crockery by placing it in the red BHF bag which we will deliver to your room shortly before the end of term.
+Please donate unwanted clothing, textiles, paired shoes, bags, books, CDs, DVDs, small electrical items, homewares and clean, good quality crockery by placing it in the red BHF bag which are available next to the donation points in halls of residence.
+Full list of donation points can be found below.

 - All clothes and fabrics can be donated but please ensure other items are in a good and reusable condition.

-- NO knives (sharps) or food.
+- NO knives (sharps) or food, duvets, pillows, bedding, hangers or broken or dirty items.
 Thank you!

 With so much waste being produced over such a short period of time this is an excellent opportunity to make the best of it with only a little effort required to sort items effectively.
-In 2018 the scheme was a great success, especially with food donations, and we hope that we can make an even bigger impact this year.
-In recent years at departures, there was around £8000 worth of good, usable food donated which was a great benefit to Nothing Hill foodbank run by the Trussel Trust.
+In 2019 the scheme was a great success and we hope that we can make an even bigger impact this year.

 How to take part